remarkjs/remark/packages/remark-cli/readme.md

     - heading: contents
 ```

-When `remark-cli` is about to process a markdown file, it’ll first search
+When `remark-cli` is about to process a markdown file it’ll search the file
-the file system upwards.
+system upwards for configuration files starting at the folder where that file
-It starts at the folder where that file is in.
+exists.
 Take the following file structure as an illustration:

 ```txt